National Book Award and Pulitzer Prize winner Evan Osnos examines President Joe Biden’s personality and history, both personal and political.

 Victory and Death

 Biden attended the University of Delaware and went to law school at Syracuse University.
-Osnos identifies Biden as a historic anomaly: the first Democratic nominee in decades who didn’t graduate from an Ivy League college.
+Osnos identifies Biden as a historic anomaly: the first Democratic presidential nominee in decades who didn’t graduate from an Ivy League college.

 At 29, Biden ran for the US Senate in 1972, and, as Osnos tells it, upset the incumbent by 3,000 votes.
 A month after the election, Biden’s wife, Neilia Hunter and their baby daughter, Naomi, died in a car wreck.
 Their young sons, Beau and Hunter, survived.
 Osnos offers the astonishing tableau of Biden commuting 90 minutes each way by train between Delaware and Washington for years, so he could put his boys to bed each night.
-That this story comes as a revelation reveals aspects of Biden that Osnos does not address – most significantly that a lesser man than Biden would have tried to make political hay out of his devotion.
+That this story reveals aspects of Biden that Osnos does not address – most significantly that a lesser man than Biden would have tried to make political hay out of his devotion.
 Biden, Osnos explains, never did.

 A Classic Centrist